devonartis/aws-security-workshops/docs/workshops/identity-round-robin/serverless/index.md

 ## Environment setup

-To setup your environment please expand one of the following dropdowns (depending on how you're doing this workshop) and follow the instructions:
+To setup your environment please expand one of the following dropdown sections (depending on how you're doing this workshop) and follow the instructions:

 ??? info "AWS Sponsored Event"
     * Browse to the URL provided to you and login.